Caroline-research093/Movie-Hotline/README.md

 <a href="../../project/MovieHotline.py#L0"><img align="right" style="float:right;" src="https://img.shields.io/badge/-source-cccccc?style=flat-square"></a>

 # <kbd>module</kbd> `MovieHotline.py`
-This is a movie information resource that asks users for a movie title then refines that input to accurate find information about that movie.
+This is a movie information resource that asks users for a movie title then refines that input to accurately find information about that movie.
 The information displayed is choosen by the user through rudimentary menus.

 ## Installation Instructions

-1. **Aquire the respoitory:**  You can either use Github download or use this script to get the required files:
+1. **Aquire the respoitory:**  You can use either Github download or this script to get the required files:

          ```bash
          git clone https://github.com/Caroline-research093/Movie-Hotline

-2. **Install required files:**
+            ```

-     Use the following code in terminal, with the correct path, to install:
+3. **Install required files:**

-         pip install -r requirements.txt
+     Use the following code in terminal, with the correct path, to install: pip install -r requirements.txt

-3. **Get API KEY and Load .env:**
+4. **Get API KEY and Load .env:**

      This program requires 2 api keys, both are free, provided you accept their various terms.